CryZe/furious-fish-auto-splitter/README.md

 An auto splitter for [Furious Fish](https://furiousfishllc.itch.io/furious-fish), a game that BoxBox, Michael Reeves, and LilyPichu have been working on in their Game Jam which started on 2024-06-27.
-The auto splitter is currently compatible with version 1.0.
+The auto splitter is currently compatible with all versions since 1.0.

 ## Compilation